-When I started advising divorcing couples, I read about a judge who said that if either party in a divorce is happy with the outcome, it is probably the wrong settlement but if neither are, it is probably right.
+When I started advising divorcing couples, I read about a judge who said that if either party in a divorce is happy with the outcome, it is probably the wrong settlement.
+So, what does a good financial settlement look like?

 Dividing your finances is not an exact science.
 However, there are some broad guidelines which give an indication of how they might be separated, with the starting point being 50:50.
 It is important to remember that the settlement will not be made to punish the person whose “fault” it is, even if you go to court for a judge to decide.

 It is easy to begin with the thought that you are going to “take them for every penny.”
 However, that is likely to cost you both in the long run.
 The costs for taking your settlement all the way to court can only come from one place, the marital assets.

 I recently met with Judith Klyne, a family solicitor from Hall Brown Solicitors in Manchester.
 She believes that:

 “A ‘good’ divorce settlement is where the parties set aside any hurt and anger they are feeling, to come together and reach an agreement.
 When a ‘good’ divorce settlement has been reached, separating parties will have compromised with each other, to ensure the needs of any children and their respective needs are met.
 A ‘good’ divorce settlement is where both parties are honest and open with each other, to ensure that they each have the required financial information to achieve a fair outcome.
 Most importantly, a ‘good’ divorce settlement will see both parties walk away from the marriage with a clear conscience, knowing that they have approached the matter with integrity and respect for their previous spouse, minimising the impact of the breakdown of the marriage on the children.”